clj-commons/pretty/README.md

 If the two data are of different lengths, the shorter one is padded with `--` to make up the difference.

-As with `write-binary`, there's a `format-binary-delta`, and a three-argument version of `write-binary-delta` for specifying a Writer target.
+As with `write-binary`, there's a `format-binary-delta`, and a three-argument version of `write-binary-delta` for specifying a StringWriter target.

 ## io.aviso.exception